Skip to main content

 Amplifies: 1567.64

-Five Year Review Date: 1/31/2024
+Five Year Review Date: 6/27/2024

 Rule 1501:10-1-04 | Mine medical responder.

 (3) A mine medical responder refresher training course of a minimum of sixteen hours every two years following initial certification as a mine medical responder, taught by a mine medical responder certification instructor.
-The training course shall be developed by the mine safety program of the division of mineral resources management and approved by the chief and shall include a course agenda and material that specifically focus on treating injuries and illnesses associated with underground coal mining; and
+The training course will be developed by the mine safety program of the division of mineral resources management and approved by the chief and will include a course agenda and material that specifically focus on treating injuries and illnesses associated with underground coal mining; and

 (4) Any other requirements, criteria or procedures that the chief determines are necessary regarding the training, examination, and refresher training of mine medical responders.

-(B) Eligibility requirements for mine medical responder.
+(B) Eligibility for mine medical responder.

 (1) Persons with a current EMT or paramedic certificate.

-(a) An EMT-basic, EMT-I or paramedic, as defined in section 1565.15 of the Revised Code, whose certification is current shall automatically receive the mine medical responder certification upon submission to the chief of an application for certification and presentation of his or her current EMT or paramedic certificate.
-An EMT-basic, EMT-I or paramedic from a state other than Ohio shall also submit to the chief a letter from the certifying authority stating that the applicant's EMT or paramedic certification is current and in good standing in that state.
+(a) An EMT-basic, EMT-I or paramedic, as defined in section 1565.15 of the Revised Code, whose certification is current will automatically receive the mine medical responder certification upon submission to the chief of an application for certification and presentation of his or her current EMT or paramedic certificate.
+An EMT-basic, EMT-I or paramedic from a state other than Ohio is to also submit to the chief a letter from the certifying authority stating that the applicant's EMT or paramedic certification is current and in good standing in that state.

 (a) Be able to read and write the English language; and